bowdoin-csci2200/bowdoin-csci2200.github.io/lectures.md

  ***

-### WSorting lower bound.
+### Sorting lower bound.
 Sorting without comparisons

 Objectives:
 * Can a sorting algorithm do better than Θ(n lg n) in the worst-case?
 Understand the comparison-based sorting lower bound, when it applies and what assumptions it makes